 What is the “now” by which Jesus “has been glorified”?

 - Is it about the big turning point of Holy week itself?
 He has “now” finished all the regular ministry that he will do before the Cross and Resurrection — he “has been glorified” in three years of healing and teaching and feeding and welcoming.
-That makes some intuitive sensible.
+That makes some intuitive sense.

 - Or is it about what has just happened?
 Jesus has just “now” been betrayed by a friend, which will lead him to the Cross — and by this betrayal he “has been glorified.”
 That’s paradoxical, mysterious.